 I’m feeling like such a loser because I can’t get hired for even one job and all I’m suddenly hearing about is this big push for disabled people to get employed.
-And then there are these ads that act like it’s just my attitude that’s my problem.
+And then there are disabled people like this guy who act like it’s just my attitude that’s the problem.

 Feeling like an Uninspired, Unmotivated Kid with a Disability

-Sure, you’re going to hear that all landing a job really takes for a person with a disability (pwd) is to adopt the All About M.O.I. approach.
-If you’re not yet working, you’re not trying hard enough to:
+Sure, you’re going to hear that all landing a job, or whatever, really takes for a disabled person is to adopt the All About M.O.I. approach.
+That narrative certainly has the charm of simplicity, plus it comforts you by giving you all the control.
+Meaning: If you’re not yet working, for example, it’s just that you’re not trying hard enough to: